I-I-IT/privacyguides.org/docs/browser-extensions.md

 [^1]: uBlock Origin Lite *itself* will consume no resources, because it uses newer APIs which make the browser process the filter lists natively, instead of running JavaScript code within the extension to handle the filtering.
 However, this resource advantage is only [theoretical](https://github.com/uBlockOrigin/uBOL-home/wiki/Frequently-asked-questions-(FAQ)#is-ubol-more-efficient-cpu--and-memory-wise-than-ubo), because it's possible that standard uBlock Origin's filtering code is more efficient than your browser's native filtering code.
 This has not yet been benchmarked.

-[^2]: This is starting to change, as extension can now use [TBC, with Adguard adding custom lists import with the Scripts API permission]
+[^2]: This is starting to change, as MV3 extension can now request to use scripts.
+This enable AdGuard to propose to import custom filters list by the link of the filters, as opposed to manually copying the rules.